marshjaja/EdX-Group-Project-1/README.md

 Dive into the World of Books:
 Tales & Titles is an interactive web application designed for book enthusiasts.</br>
 It offers a unique platform to:
-## **📚Explore Bestsellers:**
+- ## **📚Explore Bestsellers:**
 Discover the latest and greatest in the literary world with a curated list of top reads.
-## **📖Search for Books:**
+- ## **📖Search for Books:**
-Find your next favorite book with our easy-to-use search feature, allowing you to explore titles by author, genre, and more.
+   - Find your next favorite book with our easy-to-use search feature, allowing you to explore titles by author, genre, and more.
+- ## **💡Personalized Recommendations:**
+   - With the Recommendations Page, users have the opportunity to explore uncharted genres or revisit their favourite genres.
+By selecting a genre from the dropdown, the user will be greeted with 20 randomised book suggestions based of dropdown selection.
+Should the user search the same genre again, the results will refresh, offering a new array of books of the genre to discover, ensuring a fresh and exciting literary adventure each time.
-## **📍Locate Bookish Hotspots:**
+- ## **📍Locate Bookish Hotspots:**
-Uncover vibrant, book-centric local spots such as bookstores and libraries near you.
+    - Uncover vibrant, book-centric local spots such as bookstores and libraries near you.
 Our app intuitively guides you to the nearest bustling bookshops and libraries, enriching your literary journey.
-## **🏠Interactive Map Experience:**
+- ## **🏠Interactive Map Experience:**
-Navigate through your local literary landscape with an interactive map, marked with your location and the most exciting literary locales nearby.
+    - Navigate through your local literary landscape with an interactive map, marked with your location and the most exciting literary locales nearby.
 BookHub is your gateway to a world where books come alive, connecting you with the stories you love and the communities that cherish them.

 ---